 Even something as simple as Pokemon can be used to teach other concepts.
 Play the game to learn math, write stories to cover English, do science experiments, or research the different elemental types that are present.
 Intrinsic learning is what most homeschoolers have as a goal in their child, nurture it.

 Let Go Of Your Expectations for that Perfect Homeschool

 Lastly, find others who are in the same boat as you are.
-Join special needs forums, ADHD is an exceptionality, and finding the proper support for yourself will help your child.
-Having a child with ADHD can be hard for your mental health so make sure that you are taking care of yourself.
-And as always, if you feel like you can’t cope, or it isn’t working, please reach out to professionals and change it up.
+Join special needs forums; ADHD is an exceptionality, and finding the proper support for yourself will help your child.
+Homeschooling a child with ADHD can be hard for your mental health, so make sure that you are taking care of yourself.
+And as always, if you feel like you can’t cope or it isn’t working, please reach out to professionals and change it up.